 We are directed first and foremost by the “Core Values” that we established when we began Rope Study in 2015.
 Those principles guide our decisions and practice, and we strive to embody them within the rope community and beyond.

 In addition, our guiding philosophy of “tying well, not patterns” means that, instead of merely memorizing and accumulating learned patterns, we focus on understanding and applying the fundamentals of effective rope work with an emphasis on understanding the reasons behind the choices that practitioners make on both sides of the rope.
 We also prioritize strategies for mitigating risks, making informed decisions about accepted risks, and discovering each person’s path for responsible progression.

 We seek to inspire the thoughtful and responsible pursuit of rope bondage, and we consider ourselves life-long learners in that pursuit.
 We do our best to pass along what we have learned so far, but we make no claims to know all there is to know.

 We resist dogma.
-Yet, while we recognize there is no “one right way” to practice rope, there are irresponsible ways.
+Yet, while we readily admit there is no “one right way” to practice rope, we also recognize that there are irresponsible ways.

 We welcome questions.
 We admit to ignorance and respond to it with inquiry.